kendall-s/HyPro2_py/README.md

 - Provide interactive UI for processing and QC'ing data
 - Plotting functionality with SBE CTD data
 - Collation and packaging of data into usable export formats
+- Stores processed data locally in a SQLite database file